Arena station (Utah Transit Authority)

 Arena station is a light rail station in Downtown Salt Lake City, Utah, in the United States, served by the Blue Line and Green Line of the Utah Transit Authority's (UTA) TRAX system.
 The Blue Line has service from the Salt Lake Intermodal Hub in Downtown Salt Lake City to Draper.
 The Green Line has service from the Salt Lake City International Airport and to West Valley City via Downtown Salt Lake City.

 Description

-The station is located at 301 West South Temple immediately north of the Vivint Smart Home Arena, with the island platform in the median of the street.
+The station is located at 301 West South Temple immediately north of the Delta Center, with the island platform in the median of the street.
 The station opened on December 4, 1999, and was part of the first operating segment of the TRAX system.
 It is operated by the Utah Transit Authority.
 The station is included in the Free Fare Zone in Downtown Salt Lake City.
 Transportation patrons that both enter and exit bus or TRAX service within the Zone can ride at no charge.
 Unlike many TRAX stations, Arena does not have a Park and Ride lot.